estuary/docs/examples/wiki/README.rst

 Page Roll-up
 ------------

-We can roll-up page edits to understand edit statistics for each page, including a by-country break down where the country is known:
+We can roll-up on page to understand edit statistics for each one, including a by-country break down (where the country is known):

 .. literalinclude:: pages.flow.yaml
    :language: yaml